cedowens/LocalAdminChecker/README.md

 **_Usage:_**
 1. This was written as a Visual Studio Console App (.NET Framework); open the project in Visual Studio and build to get your .exe
-2. Launch cmd.exe as whatever user identity you want to check and run the .exe; can also be incorporated in pen test tools
+2. Launch cmd.exe as whatever user identity you want to check and run the .exe; can also be incorporated in pen test tools and executed remotely.

 ![Image](Screenshot.png)